3 Inches to 3 Feet in 30 Days

 We then carefully hang the flowers on netting to dry, and within a few days the hemp is at the ideal moisture level.
 We store the flowers in airtight containers until they are ready for the final step.

-Our hemp was processed by Northeast Processing, a USDA certified organic processing facility in Brattleboro, VT which used a cryo-ethanol extraction to produce the phytocannabinoid-rich full spectrum CBD that is the basis for our products.
-The final products are then produced and packaged in our certified kitchen on the farm.
+Our hemp is processed by Kria Botanicals, a USDA certified organic processing facility in Burlington, VT which uses a cryo-ethanol extraction to produce the phytocannabinoid-rich full spectrum CBD that is the basis for our products.
+The final products are then manufactured by us and packaged in our certified kitchen on the farm.

 Finally, all of our products are tested in an ISO-accredited third-party, independent laboratory to ensure that they are completely free of harmful substances and meet the exacting potency standards listed on our labels.